tytydraco/yessleep/out/My_Childhood_Home_is_Following_Me.md

 Eventually, as I got older, I managed to convince myself that it had been a dream.
 What else could it be?
 Just the overactive imagination of a tired little girl in a new house.
 Because it had to be a new house, it was just similar to the old one, that was all.

+But then when I was sixteen it happened again.

+I was following Mom into the kitchen for breakfast when she stopped abruptly in front of me.
+I peered around her rigid body and was just in time to see the kitchen island move across the floor into the proper place.
+No noise, no dragging sound of wood against tile.
+The island just slid into place like a lagging asset in a video game.

+I looked at Mom and she looked at me, and I knew she had seen it too.
+Her eyes were big and watery, but her mouth jerked up into a shaky smile.

+"How about we have pancakes this morning?" she asked in a voice full of false cheer.

+I didn't answer.
+I didn't dare say anything for fear I might be whisked away to bed again like nothing had happened.

+Mom knew.
+She was afraid of the house too.
+She couldn't say anything, or the house would punish her the same way it had punished me when I was ten.
+And it had only put me to bed; who knew what it would do to an adult?

-Fast-forward to now and the reason why I’m writing this down.
-I just moved into my own place.
+So why am I only writing this now?
+Well, I just moved into my own place.
+A chance to get away from this house that had silently haunted me my whole life.
 I got a job a state away and found a place nearby that I could–miraculously–afford.

 I’m sure you can see where this is going, and you’re right.
-When I pulled up the driveway there was the same house looking back at me, peeling yellow paint, rotten porch and all.
+When I pulled up the driveway, there was the same house looking back at me, peeling yellow paint, rotten porch and all.

 I sent a panicked text to Mom, asking her to send me a picture of their house.
 A few painful minutes later I got a picture and a concerned question in reply.

 The same house.
 How could the same house be in two places at the same time?!
 I hadn’t looked like that when I saw it online while I was house-hunting, right?
-But the more I thought about it the more I realized…I don’t remember house hunting.
+But the more I thought about it, the more I realized…I don’t remember house hunting.
 And once I realized that the more holes I find in my memories.
-I know that I went to school but I have no memories of it; no friends, no teacher’s names, nothing.
+I know that I went to school, but I have no memories of it; no friends, no teacher’s names, nothing.
 If you asked me if I dated anyone in highschool I would say yes, because I know I did, but if I couldn’t tell you who they were, what they looked like, or what we did.

 I have an awareness of doing things, but if I have to think any deeper on anything more than whether or not something happened it’s a blank.
-Like in movies when there’s a scene change and you know something happened off camera but you didn’t actually see what it was.
+Like in movies when there’s a scene change and you know something happened off camera, but you didn’t actually see what it was.

 Did any of those things actually happen?
 Did I go to school?
 Did I have friends?
 A boyfriend?

 I’m sitting in bed right now, the only light is the glow of my phone screen, and I can feel the house watching me.
 I think it knows.

-Please, if you have any idea what might be going on, please tell me!
-I feel like I’m going crazy.
-Am I crazy?